berated-bert/siralim-planner/README.md

 #### Specialization code

 The specialization code string is much simpler - it is a two-character identifier for a specialization.
 I came up with these identifiers myself.
-For a list of them, see [data/specializations.csv](data/specializations.csv).
+For a list of them, see [data/steam-guide/specializations.csv](data/steam-guide/specializations.csv).

 #### Anointment codes

 The anointment codes are three-character representation of a particular perk.
 The first two characters is the specialization code that the perk belongs to, and the third letter is a letter representing the index of the perk within the list of that specialization's perks, i.e. the first perk in Bloodmage, "Bleed Out", has the anointment code `BMA`, the second perk "Blood Clot" has `BMB`, and so on.

+I don't think the order of the perks within a specialization will ever change but if they do, it will only be a minor inconvenience when loading old builds.

 ## TODO